-Stambler, D., Feddema, E., Riggins, L., Campeau, K., Breuch, L. K., Kessler, M. M., & Misono, S. (Revise and Resubmit, Under Revision).
+Stambler, D., Feddema, E., Riggins, L., Campeau, K., Breuch, L. K., Kessler, M. M., & Misono, S. (Revised and Resubmitted, Under Review).
 REDCap delivery of a patient-facing online intervention: Usability study.
 Journal of Medical Internet Research.

 Building Digital Literacy through Exploration and Curation of Emerging Technologies